RadicaDev/radica-contracts/README.md

 and then paste your private key in the `.env` file.

+> [!NOTE]
+> You do not need to deploy the contracts on the Hedera Testnet, they are already deployed.

 #### Create a Tag

 Before creating a tag you should initialize the NFC tag.